How to resize logical volume management devices that use Azure Disk Encryption

 sudo lvextend -r -l +100%FREE /dev/vgname/lvname

-Screenshot showing the code that increases the size of the local volume and the file system.
-The results are highlighted.
+Screenshot showing the code that increases the size of the local volume and the file system with the results highlighted.

 Follow the next steps to verify your changes.